All For One & One For All (2002)

 All for One does not allow spellcasters of any kind, in fact, the only class that is permitted unaltered from the core-rulebook is the Rogue (the commoner and expert classes are presumably still available for npcs).
 The book correctly points out that if you are going to play a female character in this game you are essentially restricted to either a Noble, Rogue or a Priest (presumably a Catholic nun).
 In addition, Literacy is a feat, not a given, and has to be taken separately for each language.

 The soldier class is a modified fighter, with ranks being gained at certain levels as well as a monthly salary (extremely useful in a time of widespread poverty and famine).
-The lack of armour rules in the game ensures that combat at high level will be appropriately deadly, but this could be modified for historical versimilitude (i.e restrict armour to padded, breastplate and full plate, divide all light/medium AC bonuses by 4 against projectile weaponry or something, wearing armour in the city or at court means the loss of status, Panache points (covered later), Diplomacy/Etiquette penalties and so on).
+The lack of armor rules in the game ensures that combat at high level will be appropriately deadly, but this could be modified for historical verisimilitude (i.e restrict armor to padded, breastplate and full plate, divide all light/medium AC bonuses by 4 against projectile weaponry or something, wearing armor in the city or at court means the loss of status, Panache points (covered later), Diplomacy/Etiquette penalties and so on).
 If the game is to emulate the style of Dumas, this class will be used mostly as a springing board for the musketeer or Cardinals Guard prestige classes, unless the PCs are idiots.

 With the exception of the Rogue, all classes are beholden to higher authorities, so it is almost certain you will either work for the Crown or plot against it (presumably under the authority of some higher power).
 All action revolves around the Court.